aer0usa/aer0usa.github.io/sliderules.md

 * Scales:
     * Front: L, K, A [ B, CI, C ] D, S, ST, T
     * Rear: 25cm [ S, LL2, LL3] 8 inch(bi-directional)
+        * The inch ruler includes one inch past the zero in each direction, one graduated in 1/32", the other in 1/20".
 * Convex Plastic Cursor
+* “ARISTO” logotype molded in braces
 * Manufacturing Code "3LR28"
     * 1971
     * Geretsried